codespeedai/knowledge-protocol/README.md

 ```

 Only `README.md` is required.
 Everything else is optional.
 Start with one file.
 Add structure as knowledge accumulates through development.

 ---

-## What Compounds

-Structured knowledge makes AI multiplicative.

-1. Agent reads your conventions, decisions and documented systems and immediately begins building better code.
-2. Agent begins to understand why your architecture exists, and what solutions and systems fit best within it for new, wider areas of development.
-3. Agent operates with a senior team member's institutional memory, building and adapting your knowledge layer over time as it learns.

----